Old Faithful

 Old Faithful is a cone geyser in Yellowstone National Park in Wyoming, United States.
 It was named in 1870 during the Washburn–Langford–Doane Expedition and was the first geyser in the park to be named.
-It is a highly predictable geothermal feature and has erupted every 44 minutes to two hours since 2000.
+It is a highly predictable geothermal feature, erupting on average every 92 minutes, with the period between eruptions ranging from as short as 35 minutes to as long as 120 minutes.
 The geyser and the nearby Old Faithful Inn are part of the Old Faithful Historic District.

 History

 In the afternoon of September 18, 1870, the members of the Washburn-Langford-Doane Expedition traveled down the Firehole River from the Kepler Cascades and entered the Upper Geyser Basin.
 The first geyser that they saw was Old Faithful.
 Nathaniel P. Langford wrote in his 1871 Scribner's account of the expedition:

 It spouted at regular intervals nine times during our stay, the columns of boiling water being thrown from ninety to one hundred and twenty-five feet at each discharge, which lasted from fifteen to twenty minutes.
 We gave it the name of "Old Faithful."